-It is hoped that this year that the majority of lectures will be in-person but some may be on-line.
+The majority of lectures will be in-person but a few may be on-line.
 Most lectures will be recorded and the recordings will be made available through Canvas later for revision purposes.
 Regular e-mails will be sent out to inform you when lecture recordings become available.
 You should refer to the lecture timetables and the Academic Administrator's weekly e-mails for details of how and where lectures will be given.

 Please remember that the lectures have to cater for undergraduates with widely differing prior qualifications; therefore some courses may appear easy to start with, others difficult.
-You should aim to attend (or watch) all the lectures listed for the Prelims course.
+You should aim to attend all the lectures listed for the Prelims course.
 Not only will it give you the full breadth of coverage of the course, but you will be examined on the material covered in lectures at the end of the year.